RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

           - (ii) it is in the possession or under the control of another party to the proceeding concerned who knows or might reasonably be expected to know that evidence of the contents of the document, or evidence of the thing, is likely to be relevant in the proceeding, or
           - (iii) it was in the possession or under the control of such a party at a time when that party knew or might reasonably be expected to have known that such evidence was likely to be relevant in the proceeding.
     - R v Cassar & Sleiman [1999] NSWSC 651
-      - D’s claimed that on the night of the incident they were driving around in a car.
+      - D's claimed that on the night of the incident they were driving around in a car.
         - P was given leave to adduce evidence in reply that would show car was elsewhere on that night.
         - Police had evidence that car was at a motel at the time.
         - What was this evidence and how was it adduced?